 Science Outreach

 At UW, I volunteered for many outreach events, including Saturday Science at the Wisconsin Institutes for Discovery and elementary school science fairs in underserved communities around Madison.
-I also perform teen and adult outreach through the United Mitochondrial Disease Foundation, a group that advocates for individuals with rare mitochondrial diseases.
+I also perform child, teen, and adult outreach through the United Mitochondrial Disease Foundation, a group that advocates for individuals with mitochondrial disease.
 Activities I've led in this capacity include participating in fundraiser walks and hosting patients and families for outreach events at the Pagliarini lab.

 Rare Disease Advocacy